How to Apply for Financial Aid

 - PNC’s federal school code is 001826.
 List our code in order for us to receive a copy of your FAFSA application once it has been processed by the U.S. Department of Education.

-- A 2014-15 FAFSA Worksheet or 2013-14 FAFSA Worksheet is available to assist you in completing your application.
+- A 2014-15 FAFSA Worksheet is available to assist you in completing your application.

 - Once your FAFSA has been processed, you will receive a Student Aid Report (SAR).
 You should thoroughly review your SAR to make sure there are no errors and no additional information is required.
 If you need to make corrections, you can go back to the FAFSA and update it.